 Program Highlights for Santiago, Chile

-- Study and explore the language, culture, literature, arts, history, anthropology, native cultures, olitics, economy, international studies, and technology of the most southern country in the world through courses, internships, excursions, and field trips
+- Study and explore the language, culture, literature, arts, history, anthropology, native cultures, politics, economy, international studies, and technology of the most southern country in the world through courses, internships, excursions, and field trips.

 - Discover northern Chile and the Atacama Desert or southern Chile with its lakes and volcanoes in an in-depth, weeklong tour/field study.

-- Take advantage of great opportunities for skiing, surfing, hiking, climbing, mountain biking, and horseback riding
+- Take advantage of great opportunities for outdoor recreation, including skiing, sandboarding, surfing, whitewater rafting, hiking, climbing, mountain biking, swimming, and horseback riding.

 Santiago’s urban and natural framework, its mountainous terrain, and its proximity to Chile’s central coastline are ideal for experiencing the nature and culture of the most southern country in the world.
 You’ll have the opportunity to study Spanish language and contemporary Chilean society through a wide selection of academic courses, as well as personal interaction and immersion in the host culture.